Symptoms can be a tricky issue when talking about STIs.

 Gonorrhoea, one of the most common bacterial STIs in the world, can present differently in men and women.
 When symptoms do occur, they can vary slightly based on sex organs.

 Men may also experience discharge from the tip of their penis during a Gonorrhoea infection.
 However, this discharge may be a different colour and consistency than the discharge women experience.
-Male discharge during a Gonorrhoea infection can appear yellowish, watery, or green.
+Male discharge during a Gonorrhoea infection can appear yellowish or green, but occasionally may even be watery or simply more abdundant.

 The symptoms of Gonorrhoea can also differ in other ways.
 When Gonorrhoea goes untreated in a woman, she may develop Pelvic Inflammatory Disease, which could result in ectopic pregnancies and difficulty conceiving.

-In men, Gonorrhoea may cause epididymitis, a swelling of the epididymis, which over time can also cause fertility problems.
+In men, Gonorrhoea may cause epididymitis, a swelling of the epididymis (the tube the semen travels through), which over time can also cause fertility problems, especially if the infection reaches the testicles.

 What about other STIs?